Artx999/Auby-Brinch-Finance/README.md

 Your task is to analyze the team's working practices and compare them to current best practices in the field.
 The company will use your analysis and recommendations as a base for improving their working practices and for staffing up the teams.
 The team wishes for a working DevOps setup with their application as a reference.
 They would like to move from SQLite to a database more suited for production and would like your assistance in doing so.

+## Tasks:

+1. Analyze the current workflow
+2. Set up a working DevOps workflow for the company software
+   - Use Gitlab CI/CD, GitHub Actions or other automation tools of your choice
+   - Use one of your groups VMs as a task-runner
+   - Deploy the application to one or more of your group's VMs using Docker/Docker Compose or similar tools
+3. Make the change to a production database using the workflow established

 # flask-example

 A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.